soenkekluth/sticky-state/README.md

 //  all elements with class .sticky will have sticky state: new StickyState(document.querySelectorAll('.sticky'))

-// the props you can set:
-var stickyOptions = {
+// the props you can set (except scrollClass this shows the default options): var stickyOptions = {
   disabled:       false,
   className:      'sticky',